 There’s plenty to celebrate at Chelsea Flower Show 2017 as Hampshire horticulturalists showcase their talents.

-Hortus Loci are again growing for some of top Show Garden designers including:
+Hortus Loci have again grown for some of top Show Garden designers including:

 The Royal Bank of Canada Garden by debut designer Charlotte Harris and her all-female design team.